robin-mueller/auto-apms-guide/src/tutorial/deploying-behaviors.md

 :::

+## Executing a Behavior

-The package `auto_apms_behavior_tree` additionally offers an executable called `run_behavior` which automatically spawns the executor and starts executing a specific behavior tree directly afterwards.
+The package `auto_apms_behavior_tree` additionally offers an executable called `run_behavior` which automatically spawns the executor and starts executing a specific behavior in one go.
 It implements a custom runtime and handles SIGINT signals appropriately.
 Use it like this:

 ::: code-group